 I had concerns about improving my work relationships, influence and about working with a leadership coach.
 I decided to make an initial appointment, meet face to face and ask questions.
 I met with a potential coach and interviewed him.
 I just didn’t see any way around this.

-One of the advantages – I found – of working with a Psychologist who also coached on leadership: Other individuals may want to have 1/2 a dozen individual sessions with their potential coach, to scrutinize their experience, before signing on for a year.
+One of the advantages – I found – of working with a Psychologist who also coached on leadership: Other individuals may want to have 1/2 a dozen individual sessions with their potential coach, for reconnaissance, before signing up for 6-months or more.
 This approach works with a Psychologist.
 The “feel” you get should be comforting.
 They should be very easy to talk with, about the most challenging issues you can imagine, and not merely push you aggressively to set goals and achieve.

 Your coach should be able to follow your logic, understand your perspectives, your train of thought, or your worldview.
 However, don’t expect them to just agree with everything you say, your decisions and actions.
 If they are not comfortable challenging you, in a respectful manner, you have to ask yourself about their contribution, other than providing support.
 How will you get any benefit?
 You should sense an element of “getting something extra.”